dansholds/grapple-comps-min/content/posts/15419-nebraska-jiu-jitsu-championship-spring-open-2024.md

 of athletes registered.

-COACH CHAIR and CROWD CONTROL:
+COACH CHAIR and CROWD CONTROL-
 We will have 1 chair on each side of every score table, 1 for each coach of the competitor on the mat.
 The only other people allowed within the barricades during the tournament are the competitors on the mat having their match and the competitors on deck.

-MEDIC ON HAND:
+MEDIC ON HAND-
 There will be a professionally trained medic on site.

-WEIGH-INS:
+WEIGH-INS-

 Weigh-ins begin at 8 AM the day of the